Creating and Running a Laravel Project in ServBay

 table:bashphp artisan migrate

-1If the database is configured correctly and
+1If the database is properly configured and

 servbay_laravel_app